-Another problem is with the pine nuts: lately they became quite expensive, so more people started to use walnuts instead of them: I agree that also with walnuts is good, I also do it sometimes (but now my wife became suddenly allergic to walnuts, so probably I will have to do it only with pine nuts 😀 ), but don’t say to any Italian from Liguria region (where the pesto comes from) that “with walnut the result is almost the same”, they could start a fight 😀 and honestly, with pine nuts it tastes better, walnuts have a more overwhelming taste.
+Another problem is with the pine nuts: lately they became quite expensive, so more people started to use for example walnuts instead of them: I agree that also with walnuts is quite good, I also do it sometimes (but now my wife became suddenly allergic to walnuts, so I will have to do it only with pine nuts 😀 ), but don’t say to any Italian from Liguria region (where the pesto comes from) that “with walnuts the result is almost the same”, they could start a fight 😀 and honestly, with pine nuts it tastes better, walnuts have a more overwhelming taste.

 Another thing to consider, to find Italian/European pine nuts it’s not always easy lately, it’s easier to find the Chinese and Pakistani pine nuts which are different, with different taste: the Chinese ones are not oily at all and usually more bitter, and they are smaller, the Pakistani have a more sugary taste and they are more oily, and they have a longer shape.
-Both they have a yellow-ochre color and they are a bit cheaper than the Italian/European pine nuts, but if you have to do it, since we don’t need 1 kg but just 40/50 g, the difference is not so big, so I suggest to choose the original ones in the case you decided to make the original pesto with pine nuts and not with walnuts.
+Both they have a yellow-ochre color and they are a bit cheaper than the Italian/European pine nuts, but if you have to do it, since we don’t need 1 kg but just some grams, the difference is not so big, so I suggest to choose the original ones in the case you decided to make the original pesto with pine nuts and not with walnuts.
 The European pine nuts are oily but not too much, and they have nice but gentle notes of pine resin, and they have an ivory white color.
 You recognize them.

 Cheese: already in very old recipes there are mixtures of Parmigiano Reggiano and other cheese (even dutch Gouda in a source of early XIX century, and it’s not strange because of the historical commercial relationships of Genoa), but nowadays most of the trustworthy sources agree on the use of Parmigiano and Pecorino (usually the “Fiore Sardo”, also because the past relationships between Genoa and Sardinia).
-But if you prefer just Parmigiano Reggiano that’s also good.
+But if you prefer to use just Parmigiano Reggiano that’s also fine.

 Garlic: going a lot back in time much more garlic was used.
 For centuries this ingredient was very important in the nutrition of the local people in Liguria, especially for the ones who lived by the sea.
 The sailors ate a lot of garlic since they believed it could protect from illnesses during their long travels in bad conditions.
 But nowadays no one use so much garlic, also because it can endanger social relationships 😀